SERUSEcode/ShowcaseSite/React/Document/Diary.md

 -Adding mobile and pc version.
 I did with help of css and app.jsx.
 Quite fun way to add modules to clip and paste where you need it.
 Really smart
 -Looked into more UX and think i need to rethink the design of the webbsite.
 But not the UI bc the logic is good and the navigation is okay.
 -Upploaded new version to main in github.
 Now reacable at website

+2023-10-05
+-removed the phone version so theres only a pc version bc the phone version was to ugly -Adding so all stared github repos are showed